raystanza/raystanza.github.io/all_collections/_projects/2025-10-18-oxideminer.md

 - **Auto-tuned intelligence** – Detects CPU topology, cache sizes, and NUMA layout at startup to choose optimal thread counts and batch sizes.
 - **TLS-ready stratum client** – Securely connects to pools with optional certificate pinning, custom CA bundles, and SOCKS5 proxy support.
 - **Embedded observability** – Ships with a Prometheus-compatible `/metrics` endpoint, structured logs, and an optional HTTP dashboard.
-- **Honest dev fee** – A fixed, transparent 1% developer fee logged in both metrics and the dashboard—no hidden miners or opaque binaries.
+- **Honest dev fee** – A fixed, transparent 1% developer fee logged in both metrics and the dashboard.
+No hidden merge-miners or opaque binaries.

 ---